ASGCOPS/dicos_document/docs/source/contact_us.rst

 ************
-Contact US
+Contact Us
 ************

-There are channels to contact to ASGC staffs:
+There are channels to contact to ASGC/DiCOS staffs/administrators:

-  - e-mail: DiCOS-Support@twgrid.org
+  - E-mail: DiCOS-Support@twgrid.org
   - Web: https://dicos.grid.sinica.edu.tw/contact

 Please describe which subsystem you are using and what happened when you using it on the messages.
 We will reply you as soon as possible.